robotnikz/WinBorgManager/README.md

 ## 🛠️ Installation & Setup Guide

-This guide assumes you are starting with a **fresh Windows 11 PC** and have never used WSL or Borg before.
+This guide is designed for beginners.
+It assumes you are starting with a standard Windows 10/11 PC and have never used Linux or Borg before.

 ### Phase 1: Enable WSL (Windows Subsystem for Linux)

-WinBorg relies on a lightweight Linux installation running in the background to handle the heavy lifting.
+WinBorg uses a lightweight Linux (Ubuntu) running in the background to handle the heavy technical work.

-1. Open the **Start Menu**, type `PowerShell`.
+1. Click the **Start Button**, type `PowerShell`.
 2. Right-click "Windows PowerShell" and select **Run as Administrator**.
-3. Type the following command and press Enter:
+3. Copy and paste the following command, then press **Enter**:
     ```powershell
     wsl --install
     ```
-4.  **Restart your computer** when prompted.
+4.  **Restart your computer** when asked.
-5. After restarting, a terminal window will open automatically to finish installing **Ubuntu**.
-If that's not the case, search in Windows Store for Ubuntu and install it.
+5.  **Crucial Step:** After restarting, a terminal window should open automatically to install **Ubuntu**.
-6. Start Ubuntu, When asked, create a **username** and **password** for your Linux system (remember this password).
+    *   *If it doesn't open automatically:* Search for "Ubuntu" in the Start Menu and open it.
+6. Wait for the installation to finish.
+You will be asked to create a **Unix Username** and **Password**.
+    *   *Tip:* When typing the password, nothing will appear on screen.
+This is normal.
+Just type it and press Enter.

-### Phase 2: Install Borg Dependencies
+### Phase 2: Install Borg Backup Software

-Now we need to install the backup software inside the Linux system.
+Now we install the backup engine inside the Linux system.

-1. Open the **Ubuntu** app (or Terminal) from your Start Menu.
+1. Open the **Ubuntu** app from your Start Menu.
-2. Update your package lists and install Borg + FUSE:
+2. Copy and paste this entire command line and press **Enter**:
     ```bash
     sudo apt update && sudo apt install borgbackup fuse3 libfuse2 python3-llfuse python3-pyfuse3 -y
     ```
-    *Note: WinBorg will handle the permission configuration (user_allow_other) automatically for you.*
+3. Enter the password you created in Phase 1 if prompted.

+### Phase 3: Setup SSH Keys (For Remote Backups)

+Most Borg repositories (like Hetzner StorageBox or rsync.net) require an SSH Key instead of a password.

+1. In the **Ubuntu** terminal, verify if you already have a key or create a new one:
+    ```bash
+    ssh-keygen -t ed25519
+    ```
+    *   Press **Enter** 3 times (to accept default path and no passphrase for the key itself).
+2. Display your new public key:
+    ```bash
+    cat ~/.ssh/id_ed25519.pub
+    ```
+3.  **Copy the output** (it starts with `ssh-ed25519 ...`).
+4.  **Paste this key** into the "Authorized Keys" settings of your backup provider (e.g., Hetzner Console -> StorageBox -> SSH Keys).

-### Phase 3: Install WinBorg Manager
+### Phase 4: Install WinBorg Manager

 1. Download the latest installer (`.exe`) from the [Releases Page](#).
 2. Run the installer.